umangS77/xv6-modified/README.md

 ## Overview

 #### Modified the xv6 operating system developed by MIT and added some features like waitx, ps and setPriority syscalls.
-Scheduling techniques implemented are FCFS(First-Come-First-Serve),PBS(Priority Based Scheduling) and MLFQ(Multi-Level FeedbackQueue).
+#### Scheduling techniques implemented are FCFS(First-Come-First-Serve), PBS(Priority Based Scheduling) and MLFQ(Multi-Level FeedbackQueue).

 ### Execution
 ```